 Ayurveda, the ancient medicinal science is the most natural and effective treatment system for any disease.
-It also helps prevent the occurence of illnesses and helps you maintain a healthy living.
-Consult an ayurveda doctor today and stay well.
+It also helps prevent the occurrence of illnesses and helps you maintain a healthy living.
+Consult an Ayurveda doctor today and stay well.

 Image credit: adityamadhav83

 Ashwagandha Benefits: Ashwagandha is a medicinal herb full of health benefits.
 In Ayurveda, it is considered one of the most powerful herbs due to its restorative properties.

 Botanically called Withania somnifera, it is also known as winter cherry and Indian ginseng.
 Ashwagandha naturally grows in an arid climate which is typical to India, the middle east, and Africa.
 The names Ashwagandha is derived from Sanskrit and means the smell of a horse, owing to the strong odor that the plant has.
 Extracts from the roots and leaves are used as the herb.
 It is known to boost immunity and provide rejuvenation against a number of health problems.

 Here’re the six Benefits of Ashwagandha as an Ayurvedic Herb:

 1. It is a natural adaptogen that relieves stress and anxiety